Barbary corsairs: 18th–19th centuries

 The Barbary states had difficulty securing uniform compliance with a total prohibition of slave-raiding, as this had been traditionally of central importance to the North African economy.
 Slavers continued to take captives by preying on less well-protected peoples.
 Algiers subsequently renewed its slave-raiding, though on a smaller scale.
 Europeans at the Congress of Aix-la-Chapelle in 1818 discussed possible retaliation.
-In 1824 a British fleet under Admiral Sir Harry Burrard Neale bombarded Algiers.
+In 1824, a British fleet under Admiral Sir Harry Burrard Neale was fired on and had to threaten to bombard Algiers again before the 1816 treaty was renewed.

 Corsair activity based in Algiers did not entirely cease until France conquered the state in 1830.

+The Treaty of Larache was a treaty between Sweden-Norway, Denmark, and Sultan Abd al-Rahman of Morocco as a result of the Moroccan expedition of 1843–1845.
+The expedition was conducted by the combined navies of Sweden-Norway and Denmark to pressure the Moroccan sultanate into agreeing to the reversal of several old unfair treaties and to put a halt to the annual payment of tribute to Morocco in exchange for safe passage through the Mediterranean.
+The final bombardment of a Moroccan city in retribution for piracy occurred in 1851 at Salé.

 Barbary slave trade

-From bases on the Barbary coast, North Africa, the Barbary pirates raided ships traveling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
-From at least 1500, the pirates also conducted raids along seaside towns of Italy, France, Spain, Portugal, England, the Netherlands and as far away as Iceland, capturing men, women and children.
+From bases on the Barbary Coast, North Africa, the Barbary corsairs raided ships travelling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
+From at least 1500, the corsairs also conducted raids along seaside towns of Italy, France, Spain, Portugal, England and as far away as Iceland, capturing men, women and children.
 On some occasions, settlements such as Baltimore, Ireland were abandoned following the raid, only being resettled many years later.
-Between 1609 and 1616, England alone had 466 merchant ships lost to Barbary pirates.
+Between 1609 and 1616, England alone had 466 merchant ships lost to Barbary corsairs.